nicolasvergoz/Promotable-iOS-SDK/plan.md

 - Add a schema version to json file
 - ConfigFetcher implementations validate schema version before decoding the full model

+## Separate stats and balancing
+- Separate cumulative display stats and current display weight balancing.
+But use the same protocol and struct
+- Save cumulative display stats in a different user default storage
+- Increment both counters when a promotion is displayed
+- When the config file has changed, reset only the current display counters

+## Test promotion eligibility
+- Test if a campaign is eligible to be displayed based target parameter

 ## Config versionning
 - Chat: Choose a technical solution to determine when to reset the current display counters
 - When the config file has changed, the manager should act accordingly
-- Keep a record of all the cumulative view count by promotion and campaign ids but reset the current display weight balancing mechanism
+- Keep the record of all the cumulative view count but reset the current display weight balancing stats
+- Test config change, and check for stats are reset and cumulative are persisted

 ## Clean up
 - Make the module classes/structs/methods/init/properties public when it's needed outside the module